When everything feels important: How MaxDiff and Conjoint sharpen product decisions

 Many prioritisation discussions drag on because the research input was never designed for prioritisation in the first place.
 Teams ask methods to answer a harder question than they were built to handle.
 Then they wonder why the results feel polite, broad, and inconclusive.

-What product teams often need is not another long list of things that sound useful.
-They need a better basis for deciding what deserves to come first.
-Methods like MaxDiff and Conjoint can help create that basis, but they do not remove uncertainty altogether.
+Product teams rarely need more options.
+They need a clearer basis for deciding what comes first.
+MaxDiff and Conjoint can help create that basis, but they do not remove uncertainty altogether.

-They still depend on how well the attributes are defined, how carefully the study is framed, and how honestly the results are interpreted.
+They still depend on how well the attributes are defined, how the study is framed, and whether the results are read honestly.
 Even so, when the challenge is prioritisation, they usually provide a clearer view of trade-offs than a simple rating survey can.
-In product work, the options keep coming, but capacity does not.
+In product work, the options keep coming.
+Capacity does not.

 When to use which method

-Use MaxDiff when the team needs to prioritise a coherent list of comparable items.
-Use Conjoint when the decision is about bundles or configurations rather than single items.
-In both cases, most of the difficulty sits upstream: defining the right items, the right audience, and a task that people can complete without confusion or fatigue.
-MaxDiff works through repeated best-worst choices from smaller sets, while Conjoint is built around choices between combined offers or packages.
+Use MaxDiff when you need to rank a coherent set of comparable items.
+Use Conjoint when the decision is about combinations rather than individual attributes.
+The harder work sits upstream in both cases: defining the right items, the right audience, and a task that people can complete without confusion.

 Want to go deeper?